ManticoreGamesInc/CC-Weapon-Spawner/README.md

 ### Creating a Weapon Item

-1. Add a new networked weapon template to the Project Content.
+1. Create a new template for the weapon equipment.

-2. Find the Weapon Spawner items in the Project Content.

-3. Duplicate one of the items and rename to the new weapon name.

-4. Select the new item and open the Properties window.

-5. Change the item's properties (Item Template, Slot, Icon, Ammo).
+2. In Project Content window, create a new item asset.

+3. Assign it a name and select the item asset to see its Properties.

+4. Drag and drop the weapon equipment template into the Item Template property.

+5. Add 3 custom properties to the Item Asset.

+--- 5a.
+Name: "Slot", Type: Int, The slot number that this weapon will occupy when equipped.

+--- 5b.
+Name: "Icon", Type: Asset Reference, The 2d icon that will display on the UI

+--- 5c.
+Name: "Ammo", Type: Int, A reference for the amount of ammo which should equal the starting ammo amount.

+6. Right click the Ammo custom property, and select the Enable Dynamic Property option.
-6. Open the Weapons Spawner Data data table and add a new row.

-7. Drag the new item into the new row.
+7. Open the Weapons Spawner Data data table and drag the Item Asset into one of the rows.